Corpus Christi College, Cambridge: Old Court

 Built in the 1350s, Old Court contains some of Cambridge's oldest buildings, and retains many of its original features, such as sills and jambs used to hold oil-soaked linen in the days prior to the arrival of glass.
 The court is the oldest continually inhabited courtyard in the country (a claim disputed by Merton College, Oxford, which says the same of its Mob Quad).
 It is possibly built from the core of an even older building.
 Four sided, it typifies the model of construction of the colleges in Oxford or Cambridge.
 A passageway connects Old Court to Bene't Street.
 Due to its age the rooms are large and contain antique furniture but lack basic facilities and plumbing.
 In 1919 the ivy was removed from Old Court and a roughcast rendering was put in its place, followed by a major restoration in 1952 paid for by donations from old members.

 During the summer months students are permitted to sit on the lawn in Old Court and garden parties may be held whereas, like other Oxbridge colleges, normally only fellows are allowed to walk on the lawns.
 There is a large plaque, on the northern wall, dedicated to Christopher Marlowe and John Fletcher, both famous playwrights who studied at Corpus.
 Standing inside Old Court one can see the tower of St Bene't's Church, the oldest building in Cambridge, and the Old Cavendish Laboratory where the structure of DNA was solved by Watson and Crick and groundbreaking work on the structure of the atom was conducted by J. J. Thomson and Ernest Rutherford.
-Around 1500, the master, Thomas Cosyn built a brick gallery which connects Old Court with St. Benet's Church; the gallery is now part of an Old Court room set.
+Around 1500, the master, Thomas Cosyn built a brick gallery which connects Old Court with St Bene't's Church; the gallery is now part of an Old Court room set.

 St Bene't's Church

-The adjacent St Bene't's Church served as the college's chapel until 1579 when one was built specifically for the purpose.
-The college remains the patron.
-The tower of St Bene't's is the oldest building in Cambridge dating back to before the Norman Conquest, built in the late Anglo-Saxon period.
-It is also notable for being the birthplace of the practice of ringing the changes, which was started by Fabian Stedman, a parish clerk, in 1670.
+The adjacent St Bene't's Church served as the college's chapel until 1579 when one was built.
+The college remains the patron of the church.
+The tower of St Bene't's is the oldest building in Cambridge, dating back to before the Norman Conquest, built in the late Anglo-Saxon period.
+Fabian Stedman, a pioneer in the development of change ringing, was appointed parish clerk to St Bene't's in 1670.